eryxjose/vanilla_javascript/README.md

 ## Princípios

-* Alta coesão para criação de objetos e baixo acoplamento reduzindo ou eliminando dependências entre objetos;
-* Interface de uso simples e detalhes de implementação ocultos e alterações transparentes;
+O livro Design Patterns: Elements of Reusable Object-Oriented Software (de Gang of Four) definiu dois princípios fundamentais:

-* Programe para interfaces e não para implementações;
+* Programe para interface e não para implementação
-* Composição de objetos preferencialmente em relação a herança de classes;
+* Composição de objetos preferencialmente a herança

-* ...
+Além dos princípios fundamentais relacionados acima, existem diferentes princípios de design.

+1. Identify the aspects of your code that vary and separate them from what stays the same.
+2. Program to an interfce, not an implementation.
+3. Favor composition over inheritance.
+4. Strive for loosely coupled designs
+5. Classes should be open for extension but closed for modification.
+6. A class should have only one reason to change.

 ## Benefícios